cgaenzler/phactix-ai/_posts/2025-11-03-introducing-phactix-ai.markdown

 ---

-For more information or to schedule a demo, please [contact us](mailto:christof.gaenzler@gmail.com
+For more information or to schedule a demo, please mailto: christof.gaenzler at gmail